tnelson/Pardinus/README.md

 Pardinus
 =======

-Pardinus is Kodkod's (slightly bulkier) Iberian cousin
+Pardinus is Kodkod's (slightly bulkier) Iberian cousin.

 This repository includes the source code for the Pardinus solver, an extension to the [Kodkod](http://alloy.mit.edu/kodkod/index.html) solver for relational logic.
 It extends Kodkod with the following functionalities:
 * Target-oriented and weighted-target oriented model finding